 For the most part, online master’s in organizational leadership programs are designed to be completed in two years by full-time students, which is the same amount of time it would take to earn such a degree on campus.

 In some cases, students may find accelerated programs that allow them to complete all required coursework in as little as one year.
+“For graduate students, nine credits is typically regarded as full-time,” says Pickett.
+“Taking more credit hours in a given semester will result in completing the degree program sooner.”
 Fortunately, most of these graduate programs are very accommodating to nontraditional students.
-They can work around the schedule of those who can only take classes on a part-time basis.
+They can work around the schedule of those who can only take classes as part-time students.

 Is an online master's in organizational leadership worth it?